I am an Arizona native, and I have lived in Prescott for over 25 years.

 Prescott, Arizona is a great place to live and consistently ranks among the top ten Most Desirable communities to retire in.
 Here’s why:

 1. Great Weather and Clean Air- Prescott has all four seasons, but none are too intense.
 Unlike the desert areas of Arizona, Prescott has perfect summers.
-Highs range from 80-90 degrees and humidity is low.
+Highs range from 85-95 degrees and humidity is low.
 Afternoon thunderstorms are common after mid-July and the rain turns the area green until fall.
 Fall and spring are a little breezy, but generally bring sunshine and temperatures in the mid 60’s to mid 70’s.
-Winters do bring snow from time to time, but it usually melts quickly and sunshine is still the norm.
-AND NOW, WE OFFICIALLY HAVE THE CLEANEST AIR IN THE NATION!
+Winters do bring snow from time to time, and can be quite cold in January and February, especially.
+But, though we do usually have one large snow storm per year, the snow we get is most often light and melts quickly.
+Sunshine is still the norm.

 2. Beautiful Location – Prescott is such a unique place.
 We always point out to our clients how quickly the topography can change.
 Want pine trees?
 Got it.
 Want rocks and boulders?
 Got it!
 Want rolling hills?
 Got it!
 Plains?
 Got it!
 Mountains?
 Got it!
 Views?
 Got it!
 Golf Courses?
 Got it!